 May 1, 2020

-“Weekly national prayer: Additionally, each week there are virtual prayer gatherings with participation from all parts of India to pray for the nation of India and the world.
+“Weekly national prayer: Additionally, each week there are virtual prayer gatherings with participation from all parts of South Asia to pray for the nation of South Asia and the world.